yulqen/yulqen.org/content/blog/installing-perl.md

 categories: ['Computing']
 ---

+('Wee break' as in a short period of time (Scottish), not a 'wee break' like in televised snooker, tennis, etc).

 ### Context
-In October 2021 I was setting up the x220 with a new environment (KDE, Arch, etc).
+In October 2021 I was setting up the x220 with a new environment (KDE, Arch, etc) [UPDATE July 2022: KDE, honestly??].
 I wanted Perl, so this is what I did.

 I also wanted to run my `on-add_scheduled_work_task.pl` script for adding lines to the remote REMIND instance in taskwarrior.
 Additional CPAN modules needed